kkrbharat14/factory-pattern/README.md

 Ingredients Differ for These two stores..

-Note --> 'Example Taken From Book HEAD First Design Pattern'
+Note --> 'Example Taken From The book HEAD First Design Patterns'